galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md

 We still have too many dimensions.
 Transcript changes are not usually singular - which is to say, genes were in pathways and in groups.
 It would be easier to analyse our data if we could more easily group these changes.

 ## Principal components
 Principal components are calculated from highly dimensional data to find the most spread in the dataset.
-So in our, `2262` highly variable gene dimensions, there will be one line (axis) that yields the most spread and variation across the cells.
+So in our, `3248` highly variable gene dimensions, there will be one line (axis) that yields the most spread and variation across the cells.
 That will be our first principal component.
 We can calculate the first `x` principal components in our data to drastically reduce the number of dimensions.

-> ### {% icon comment %} 2262???
+> ### {% icon comment %} 3248???
-> Where did the `2262` come from?
+> Where did the `3248` come from?
 The quickest way to figure out how many highly variable genes you have, in my opinion, is to re-run {% icon galaxy-refresh %} the **Scanpy FindVariableGenes** tool and select the parameter to *Remove genes not marked as highly variable*.
-Then you can Inspect your resulting object and you'll see only 2262 genes.
-The following processing steps will use only the highly variable genes for their calculations, but I strongly suggest you keep even the nonvariable genes in (i.e., use the original output of your FindVariableGenes tool with way more than 2262 genes!), as a general rule.
-This tutorial will not work at the end plotting stage if you only take forward the 2262 or 2000 (if you set a limit on it) highly variable genes.
+Then you can Inspect your resulting object and you'll see only 3248 genes.
+The following processing steps will use only the highly variable genes for their calculations, but I strongly suggest you keep even the nonvariable genes in (i.e., use the original output of your FindVariableGenes tool with way more than 3248 genes!), as a general rule.
+This tutorial will not work at the end plotting stage if you only take forward the 3248 or 2000 (if you set a limit on it) highly variable genes.
 {: .comment}

 > ### {% icon warning %} Danger: Check your AnnData object!
-> Your AnnData object should have far more than 2262 genes in it (if you followed our settings and tool versions, you'd have a matrix 7874 x 14832 (cells x genes).
-Make sure to use that AnnData object output from FindVariableGenes, rather than the 2262 or 2000 output from your testing in the section above labelled '2262'.
+> Your AnnData object should have far more than 3248 genes in it (if you followed our settings and tool versions, you'd have a matrix 8605 × 15395 (cells x genes).
+Make sure to use that AnnData object output from FindVariableGenes, rather than the 3248 or 2000 output from your testing in the section above labelled '2262'.
 {: .warning}

 > ### {% icon hands_on %} Hands-on: Calculate Principal Components